jhurreaq/jhurreaq.github.io/index.md

 You can find a list of my publications on [Google Scholar](https://scholar.google.com/citations?hl=en&user=vxlllIsAAAAJ&view_op=list_works&sortby=pubdate).

-## Scholarships, awards, honours
+## Scholarships, awards, honors

-**2020** | Award for an Outstanding Performance and Collaboration of a Visiting Researcher - Faculty of MechanicalEngineering - Leibniz Universität Hannover - Germany.
+**2020** | Award for an Outstanding Performance and Collaboration of a Visiting Researcher - Faculty of Mechanical Engineering - Leibniz Universität Hannover - Germany.

 **2016** | COLCIENCIAS - Scholarship 727/2015 - Colombian Government.